Helping Students Recover from COVID-19 Setbacks

 As vaccinations roll out and recovery begins, unemployment claims remain high — and for students, the shift to remote learning also means that on-campus and work-study jobs aren’t an option to help alleviate college costs.
 At a time when ¾ of undergraduate students hold at least part-time jobs, the lack of work is making college an impossible investment.

 For others, the digital divide is getting in the way.
 Remote learning requires access to high-speed internet and reliable devices – and technical difficulties have pushed students, especially those in rural areas, to turn hilltops, parking lots and car seats into makeshift classrooms.
 Faced with these less-than-ideal circumstances, students are opting to put their education on pause.

-The numbers bear out what’s happening: FAFSA completions are down, Common App college applications are down and, according to the National Student Clearinghouse, undergraduate enrollment this fall declined by 3.6% from the fall of 2019.
+The numbers bear out what’s happening: FAFSA completions are down, Common App college applications are down and, according to the National Student Clearinghouse, undergraduate enrollment in fall 2020 declined by 3.6% from the fall of 2019.
 That’s a drop of more than 560,000 students, which is twice the rate of enrollment decline seen last year.
 Most of that decline occurred at community colleges, where enrollment fell by more than 10%.

 Partnerships to Build Support Structures

 This is clearly a critical juncture for students.
 Whether it’s the lack of work, housing or technology; a need to care for family members; or a remote-learning structure that doesn’t serve their needs, the outcome is potentially devastating: students stopping out of college, dropping out before graduating or never attending at all.
 Worse yet, students who are carrying loan debt but don’t complete a degree may end up in a financial hole they can’t dig out of.

 It’s up to all of us who support students to ensure that the COVID-19 generation of students isn’t lost.
 And it’s going to require proactive efforts, public and private partnership and new ideas about how best to support success.